Strata Global

 1. Under rock riprap revetments: Non-woven geotextiles are also placed under rock riprap revetments, acting as a filter to hold the soil in position and prevent it from clogging the voids between the rocks due to soil washing.
 This protects the revetment structure, keeping soil erosion beneath the revetment at bay.

-2. Enveloping French drains: Unbonded geotextiles are most commonly used to envelop french drains.
+2. Enveloping French drains: Non-woven geotextiles are most commonly used to envelop French drains.
 This protects against the drain getting clogged by filtering soil particles, increases drainage for water flow with a smoother path for the movement of water, and prevents possible erosion around the drain.

-3. Alternative subsurface drainage solutions: Non-woven geotextiles make sense as an option for replacing drainage networks, such as perforated pipes and wick drains, in a subsurface drainage system.
+3. Alternative subsurface drainage solutions: Non-woven geotextiles are used to wrap or work in conjunction with drainage systems, such as perforated pipes (in French drains), to act as a filter.
+They can replace graded aggregate filters, but do not replace the drainage pipes or geocomposite drains (like wick drains) themselves.
 This will prevent drainage systems from clogging, increase the flow of water through the systems, and aid in preventing erosion around them.

 How is a non-woven geotextile different from a woven geotextile?

-1. Application: Woven geotextiles are primarily used for reinforcement and stabilization that is caused by their high tensile strength and durability.
-They are particularly suitable for roadways and embankments, where structural integrity is necessary.
-On the other hand, non-woven geotextiles, filtration, separation and drainage are better suited for applications.
-Their high permeability makes them ideal for water filtration, waste water treatment and landfill liner.
+1. Application: Woven geotextiles are primarily used for reinforcement and stabilization, which is caused by their high tensile strength and durability.
+They are particularly suitable for roadways & embankments, where structural integrity is necessary.
+On the other hand, non-woven geotextiles are better suited for applications requiring filtration, separation, and drainage.
+Their high permeability makes them ideal for water filtration, erosion control, & as a protection layer for impermeable landfill liners.

-2. Manufacturing: Woven geotextiles is produced using a loom that weaves individual yarn in a structured fabric.
+2. Manufacturing: Woven geotextiles are produced using a loom that weaves individual yarns into a structured fabric.
 This method gives them a more defined structure and more tensile strength.
 Non-woven geotextiles are manufactured by bonding using techniques like needle-punching or heat treatment.
-It is suitable for a low -structured but more permeable fabric, fluid movement and filtration.
+It is suitable for a low -low-structured but more permeable fabric, fluid movement, and filtration.

 3. Properties: Woven geotextiles are known for their high load-bearing capacity and tensile strength, making them ideal for applications requiring tough and durable materials.
 Non-woven geotextiles are generally more porous, allowing higher water flow-through rates.
 This makes them more effective for filtration and drainage tasks.
 In contrast, the tighter structure of woven fabrics limits permeability but increases mechanical strength.